Touch

 Orientation

-Piece rotation in radians clockwise from vertical:
+Piece rotation in radians counter-clockwise from vertical:

 float rotation = contact.orientation;